qyxtim/AI-For-Games/sudoku/README.md

   - It's also responsible for rendering the UI
   - Because this is not a big game, the viewer and controller are not separated.

-For AI, Sudoku AI uses brute force search, which means in some extreme cases, it may take a long time to solve sudoku.

 ## How to generate Sudoku

 `generate.cpp` uses a clever way to generate sudoku.
 It takes the following step: